-Autodesk Maya 2014 review: Killer new features?
+Autodesk Maya 2014 full review

 With Maya being an industry-leading, monster of a package, each year sees fixes and tweaks that don’t qualify for headline treatment yet, when discovered, have a positive effect on your workflow.
 That can be a good enough reason to upgrade if those headline-grabbing new features aren’t compelling enough.
 So let’s see what 2014 has to offer, starting with the scene assembly tools which allow complex scenes with large memory demands to be more easily managed.
 It revolves around creating references for individual objects that can then be displayed in lower resolution formats to save memory.
 The trick comes when using a scene file that contains lots of references.
 The resulting file can be very small, say 100k, but the data it is referencing is Gigabytes in size.
 When loading the scene assembly file it can be edited and manipulated immediately, while the actual referenced objects are loaded in the background.

 On the creative side there’s the Grease Pencil which allows for mark-up animation.
 It’s basically so you can sketch in a series of animation key frames for other members of the team to then implement.
 It’s not an animation feature in itself because while it features onion-skinning for before and after frames, there’s no automatic frame-filling or complex facilities.
 A choice of pencil, marker and soft pencil and the eraser are all the tools on offer.
 It also requires a special Grease Pencil layer to be added to start with.

 The new Grease Pencil tool allows for basic animation markup to be done on an existing scene without affecting it.